nlathia/kettle-cli/README.md

 # kettle

-Kettle is a command line tool for creating and deploying machine learning pipelines and microservices, starting from from best-in-class templates.
+Kettle is a command line tool for creating and deploying serverless services, starting from from simple templates.

 This CLI has two primary commands: